What is a cyber attack?

 The 2010s then saw the emergence of cryptomining malware -- also called cryptocurrency mining malware or cryptojacking -- where hackers use malware to illegally take over a computer's processing power to use it to solve complex mathematical problems to earn cryptocurrency, a process called mining.
 Cryptomining malware dramatically slows down computers and disrupts their normal operations.

-Hackers also adopted more sophisticated technologies throughout the first decades of the 21st century, using machine learning and artificial intelligence, as well as bots and other robotic tools, to increase the velocity and volume of their attacks.
+With the increased popularity of machine learning and AI, hackers have been adopting more sophisticated technologies, as well as bots and other robotic tools, to increase the velocity and volume of their attacks.